ChrisKurz/MCUboot/doc/NCSv2.8.0_03_SerialRecovery.md

     |--- sysbuild<br>
     |--- |--- mcuboot.conf

-4) Let's enable logging for MCUboot.
+4) This step can be skipped, because the logging within MCUboot is activated by default.
+In case a custom board definition was used for your project. you should ensure that MCUboot logging is enabled.

 	<sup>_sysbuild/mcuboot.conf_</sup>